-- "Academic year" means a period consisting of fall and spring semester. (i.e. approximately 19.5 pay periods or 39 contiguous weeks). - "Administration" means administrative staff acting on behalf of the President and/or Board of Trustees. - "Board" or "Board of Trustees" means the legally responsible governing body of the Florida State University, established by Article 9 Section 7 of the Florida Constitution, acting through the President and staff. - "Bargaining unit" means those faculty members, collectively, represented for collective bargaining purposes by the UFF pursuant to the certification of the Florida Public Employees Relations Commission in Case Number EL-2003-038 (October 24, 2003) and reflected in Certification Order Number 1438. - "Base salary", or salary rate, refers to the rate of pay in the faculty member's 9-month or 12-month appointment contract and does not include summer salaries for 9-month faculty members, bonuses, overloads, supplements, or payments from non-FSU payroll sources. - "Board committee" or "committee of the Board" means any committee or subcommittee of the Board. - "Break in service" means a separation from the University (voluntary resignation, retirement, non-reappointment, termination for just cause, or layoff) that ends the employer-employee relationship between the University and the faculty member and lasts more than 31 days, following which the faculty member is rehired and treated as a new faculty member for purposes of computing seniority and years of service.
-A faculty member who separates from the University as a result of layoff shall not be considered to have a break in service if rehired during the recall period, as specified in Article 13.5(c). - "College/unit" means a college or a comparable administrative unit generally equivalent in size and character to a college.
+- "Academic year" means a period consisting of fall and spring semester. (i.e., approximately 19.5 pay periods or 39 contiguous weeks). - "Administration" means administrative staff acting on behalf of the President and/or Board of Trustees. - "Board" or "Board of Trustees" means the legally responsible governing body of the Florida State University, established by Article 9 Section 7 of the Florida Constitution, acting through the President and staff. - "Bargaining unit" means those faculty members, collectively, represented for collective bargaining purposes by the UFF pursuant to the certification of the Florida Public Employees Relations Commission in Case Number EL-2003-038 (October 24, 2003) and reflected in Certification Order Number 1438.